-According to Plants of the World Online by Kew and Tropicos, Mammillaria pringlei (J.M.Coult.)
+Mammillaria pringlei (J.M.Coult.)
 K.Brandegee is the accepted and correct name of this species of Mammillaria.
-It was named and described by Mary Katherine Brandegee in Zoe in 1900.
+It was named and described as such by Mary Katherine Brandegee in Zoe in 1900.
 It was first named and described as Cactus pringlei by John Merle Coulter in Contributions from the United States National Herbarium (Smithsonian Institution) in 1894.

-According to several other databases, Mammillaria rhodantha subsp. pringlei J.M.Coult.)
-D.R.Hunt is the correct and accepted scientific infraspecific name for this subspecies of Mammillaria rhodantha.
-It was named and described by David Richard Hunt in Mammillaria Postscripts in 1997.
+Many websites and databases are still using Mammillaria rhodantha subsp. pringlei (J.M.Coult.)
+D.R.Hunt as the accepted name for this cactus.
+It was named and described as such by David Richard Hunt in Mammillaria Postscripts in 1997.

-I bought this cactus from Lowe’s on April 24, 2017.
+I brought this cactus home from Lowe’s on April 24, 2017.
 The label says:

 “Mammillaria pringlei, native to Mexico, is sometimes considered a subspecies of Mammillaria rhodantha.
 The stem is covered in dense, golden spines, sometimes curling to lengths of 1” or more.
 Rings of deep flowers appear in summer.
 Protect from frost.”

-I put this cactus on the kitchen windowsill for the winter with a few others.
-It gets morning sun and is doing very well there.
+Mammillaria pringlei produce flowers just about any time of the year but mostly in June or July and in the fall after I bring the plants inside.
+I put this cactus on the kitchen windowsill for the winter with a few others in 2017.
+It received morning sun and did very well there.